Links on SoundGuys may earn us a commission. Learn more.

 Headphones are collecting too much personal data

 Trading personal data for useful software features is nothing new, but do we really need them in headphones?
 One of the biggest ongoing debates in tech right now is regarding privacy.
-There’s a lot of money in data aggregation, and while companies like Google have done a decent job at showing how all of that data can be put to practical use (i.e the Assistant), others don’t seem to be making as strong a case.
+There’s a lot of money in data aggregation, and while companies like Google have done a decent job at showing how all of that data can be put to practical use (i.e the Assistant), others don’t seem to be making as strong of a case.

 What kind of personal data are they collecting?

 If you don’t remember, Bose already had a fairly mainstream data collecting scandal back in 2017 where the Bose Connect app was found to be tracking what users were listening to and sending that data back to the company to be sold.
 Think of it like Shazam, but for all the audio that plays through your headphones.
 Throw in the fact that users were unaware it was even happening, and it became a pretty big deal.
-Although it has been two years and the heat has simmered down a bit, Bose makes it perfectly clear that this is still happening.
+Although it has been quite a few years and the heat has simmered down a bit, Bose makes it perfectly clear that this is still happening.

 You don't normally think of data collection when it comes to headphones, but it's happening.

 The average person might not complain about providing headphones apps with your personal data because, usually, you get something worthwhile in return.
 If you let Google track you for a week, you’ll get updates about how long your morning commute to work is going to take.
 Give location access to a weather app and you might get a notification in the morning reminding you to bring an umbrella because it’s going to rain.
 Sure, it’s creepy if you think about it for too long, but it’s dead useful.